UK inflation slows to lowest level in more than a year | CNN Business

 Core inflation, which strips out volatile food and energy costs and is a better gauge of the underlying trend in prices, came in at 6.9%, down from 7.1% in May, which was the highest rate in 31 years.

-Food price inflation also fell, to 17.3% from 18.3% in May, with food prices still rising last month but by less than in May.
+Food price inflation also fell, to 17.3% from 18.3% in May, with prices still rising last month compared with a year ago but by less than in May.

+The data will provide some relief to the Bank of England, which has hiked interest rates at every meeting since December 2021, taking its benchmark rate to 5% last month.

+But the numbers are unlikely to avert another rate increase when the central bank meets on August 3, because inflation continues to run significantly above its 2% target.

 — This is a developing story and will be updated.